-- This will require fences to be moved back from the edge of drains to allow the battering of the drain banks. - Different soils require different batter angles but as a guideline the angles will be between 30 to 40 degrees. - Once battered the banks will no longer be sprayed at all, only machine trimming being corried out. - The spraying will be confined to weed growth in the centre, un-battered section of the - Any mats will be removed by machine without cutting into the bank batters, using a weed steep the steep the steep that the steep tha
+- This will require fences to be moved back from the edge of drains to allow the battering of the drain banks. - Different soils require different batter angles but as a guideline the angles will be between 30 to 40 degrees. - Once battered the banks will no longer be sprayed at all, only machine trimming being carried out. - The spraying will be confined to weed growth in the centre, un-battered section of the drains - Any mats will be removed by machine without cutting into the bank batters, using a weed rake wherever possible.